talon-one/talon_one.js/docs/ManagementApi.md

   'pageSize': 56, // Number | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used.
   'skip': 56, // Number | Skips the given number of items when paging through large result sets.
   'sort': "sort_example", // String | The field by which results should be sorted.
 Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order.
-  'entity': "entity_example" // String | Returned attributes will be filtered by supplied entity };
+  'entity': "entity_example" // String | Returned attributes will be filtered by supplied entity.
+};
 apiInstance.getAttributes(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);